bobby-valenzuela/RepoSync/README.md

 # GitSync
-Sync the local git repo in a remote machine with your local git repo on your host system
+Sync the local git repo in a remote machine with your local git repo on your host system.

 ### Scenario
 - You have a local git repo on your local system.